sylvainmetayer/jekyll-fontawesome-svg/README.md

 - You will need to have in **one** part of your project (at the end of your layout for example) liquid tag to generate the SVG definition.

     The syntax is this one `{% fa_svg_generate %}`

-- [Academicons](https://jpswalsh.github.io/academicons/) are also available.
-To use them

-    `{% a_svg google-scholar %}`

-    Each icon get the `academic-icon` class, which you can use in your CSS to customize the appearance of your icon.

-- You will need to have in **one** part of your project (at the end of your layout for example) liquid tag to generate the SVG definition.

-    The syntax is this one `{% a_svg_generate %}`

 ### Examples